On the First Step to a Customised UHF RFID Tag for Sports Timing.

 On Wednesday, October 31, RFID & Wireless IoT tomorrow 2018 presents Developer Day: The leading European RFID & wireless IoT event invites all participants interested in new perspectives.
 Experience technological innovation in RFID, NFC, BLE, LPWAN, Wifi and more!

-Nikias Klohr will speak on developer day in forum 2, Technology & Hardware.
+Nikias Klohr will speak on user day in forum 6, Smart City & Consumer IoT and on developer day in forum 2, Technology & Hardware.

 Don't miss the leading European event for RFID and wireless IoT and reserve your place today!